blazo-dev/word-on-the-street/README.md

 # 🟨 Word on the Street 🎮

-A simple console-based word guessing game made with Node.js.
+A console-based word guessing game made with Node.js.
 Try to guess a secret programming word one letter at a time — but be careful, you only get **5 lives**!

 ---